opnsense/docs/source/manual/how-tos/cachingproxy.rst

 **Access Control List**.
 Here you can:

 * Setup Allowed Subnets (By default the proxy interfaces will be allowed)
-* Add Unrestricted IP addresses (Unrestricted means just that, no authentication and no blacklisting for those IP's)
+* Add Unrestricted IP addresses (Unrestricted means just that, no authentication and no blacklisting for those IPs)
 * Add Banned hosts IP address (A ban will stop this client from being able to use the proxy)
 * Whitelist (Click on the (i) to see examples, whitelist prevail above blacklists)
 * Blacklist (If not allowed by a whitelist, this will block traffic based upon a regular expression)